Coolbellup

 Educational outcomes in Coolbellup fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Tertiary education reaches 29.2% of Coolbellup residents aged 15 and above.
+Tertiary education reaches 29.2% of Coolbellup residents aged 15+.
 Bachelor degrees are the most common at 20.2%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.9%).
-Trade and technical skills are prominent, with 34.5% of residents aged 15 and above holding vocational credentials - advanced diplomas at 10.2% and certificates at 24.3%.
+Vocational credentials are also prominent, with 34.5% of residents holding such qualifications - advanced diplomas at 10.2% and certificates at 24.3%.

 Educational participation is high, with 28.3% of residents currently enrolled in formal education.
-This includes 8.2% in primary education, 7.2% in tertiary education, and 6.9% pursuing secondary education.
-Coolbellup Learning Centre and Coolbellup Community School collectively serve 245 students.
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
-Local school capacity is limited (2.6 places per 100 residents vs 11.4 regionally), leading many families to travel to nearby areas for schooling.
+This includes 8.2% in primary, 7.2% in tertiary, and 6.9% in secondary education.
+Coolbellup Learning Centre and Coolbellup Community School serve a total of 245 students, focusing exclusively on primary education.
+Secondary options are available in surrounding areas due to limited local school capacity (2.6 places per 100 residents compared to the regional average of 11.4).

 Frequently Asked Questions - Education